 All of that being said, a case can settle at any time.
 Sometimes the insurance companies make lowball offers but return with a fair settlement offer when they see we are prepared to go to court for you.

 Can I do anything if a loved one was killed in a motorcycle accident in Long Beach?

 If you are the next of kin of someone who was killed in a motorcycle crash in Long Beach, you have the right to file a wrongful death lawsuit against the person responsible.
 While no amount of money can make up for your loss, obtaining monetary compensation can help.
 This is especially true if the deceased were the main provider for their family.

 Why should I choose The Dominguez Firm for my Long Beach motorcycle accident claim?

 The Dominguez Firm is a real law firm with real lawyers.
 We are not a referral service, nor do we refer out larger motorcycle accident cases.
 When you hire The Dominguez Firm you get a personal injury law firm that has been serving Los Angeles and all of Southern California for over 30 years.
 In that time, we have helped many motorcycle accident victims and their families obtain the compensation they are entitled to.

 If you’re concerned about the cost of hiring a motorcycle accident attorney for your Long Beach accident, you shouldn’t be.
 That’s because we work on a contingency basis.
 You have no upfront costs or hidden fees to deal with.
 At the end of your case, we receive a percentage of your final settlement or verdict amount.
 That percentage will be clearly stated in the client representation agreement you sign with us.

-Call The Dominguez Firm motorcycle accident lawyers today for a free and confidential consultation at 800-818-1818.
+Call an experienced motorcycle accident lawyer at The Dominguez Firm today for your free and confidential consultation at 800-818-1818.
 And in the unlikely event that we are unable to obtain compensation for you, you owe us nothing.
 If we don’t win, you don’t’ pay!
 So, call us today.